amitxv/PC-Tuning/docs/post-install.md

 Go through the ``C:\bin\preference`` folder to configure common user settings.

+## Disable Tamper Protection

+Tamper protection can be disabled through Windows Defender.
+This step is a prerequisite of the [Merge the Registry Files](#merge-the-registry-files) step to circumvent permission errors.

 ## Unrestricted PowerShell Execution Policy

 This is required to execute the scripts within the repository.
 Open PowerShell as administrator and enter the command below.